explorewithsumit/explorewithsumit/README.md

 <h1 align="center">Hi 👋, I'm Sumit Kumar!</h1>
 <h3 align="center">🌟Data Engineer - Empowering Data for Future Advancements🌟</h3>

 👋 Welcome to my data engineering journey!
-I'm a motivated, optimistic and result-driven Data professional with over 9 years of experience in **Data Management, Cloud, Data Warehousing, Data Modeling (ERwin), ETL** using 𝗗𝗮𝘁𝗮𝗯𝗿𝗶𝗰𝗸𝘀, 𝗦𝗽𝗮𝗿𝗸, SQL, Talend, Datastage, database operations, and more.
+I'm a motivated, optimistic and result-driven Data professional with over 9 years of experience in **Data Management, Cloud, Data Warehousing, Data Modeling, ETL** using 𝗗𝗮𝘁𝗮𝗯𝗿𝗶𝗰𝗸𝘀, 𝗦𝗽𝗮𝗿𝗸, SQL, Talend, Datastage, database operations, and more.

 🌱 I’m currently working in **Tredence Inc**, and prefer to leverage upto date technologies to extract insights, streamline processes, and build robust data pipelines.
+At present, I'm working as Data Modeler for a UK based retail giant, using **ERwin**, **Power Designer**, etc.

 🚀 As a data engineer & data modeler, I'm constantly exploring innovative ways to optimize data infrastructure and ensure scalability.
 My repository is a testament to my ongoing pursuit of learning and improvement in the field of data engineering.